 Inclusion criteria: All patients with pyrexia of unknown origin of any age and both gender attending selected hospitals in the period of the study.

-Sample size: We selected desired precision of 0.01 (1% acceptable error in the estimation) with possible estimated true proportion of human brucellosis in Al- Dala’a city- Yemen equal to 6.7% 33with Confidence Levels 99% for population of pyrexia of unknown origin in Sana'a city per year equal to 100000 , we need at least241 selected patients with PUO calculated by Using Epi Info 6version software (CDC, Atlanta, USA) attending in the main hospitals in Sana'a city, Yemen.
+Sample size: We selected desired precision of 0.01 (1% acceptable error in the estimation) with possible estimated true proportion of human brucellosis in Al- Dala’a city- Yemen equal to 6.7% 33with Confidence Levels 99% for population of pyrexia of unknown origin in Sana'a city per year equal to 100000 , we need at least241 selected patients with PUO calculated by Using Epi Info version 6 software (CDC, Atlanta, USA) attending in the main hospitals in Sana'a city, Yemen.

 Data collection: Data was taken from each patients with PUO by standard predesigned questionnaire designed for this study that include data as demographic information; name, age, gender and risk factors and clinical symptoms.

-Blood sample collection: Five ml whole blood was collected aseptically by venipuncture from each patients with PUO then serum was separated by centrifugation after clotting.
+Blood sample collection: Five mLofwhole blood was collected aseptically by venipuncture from each patients with PUO andserum was separated by centrifugation after clotting.
 The sera samples were kept at – 20°C until tested for Brucella antibodies.

 Laboratory test: The sera was tested by standard tube agglutination test using reagent (B.abortus and B.melitensis).
 Positive and negative control was tested in parallel with tested sera.
 To avoid laboratory error due to prozone at low titer the final dilution of each serum, positive and negative controls are 1:20 to 1:640 after addition of an equal volume of antigen.
 Any serum giving a titer of equal or more than 1:640 than a further dilution was carried out.
 The test was read at 37 °C after 24 hours of incubation.
 A titer of equal to or more than 1:160 were considered positive4.